-MEMPHIS, Tenn. – March 18, 2016 – Ducks Unlimited announced the winners of the 2016 Wetland Conservation Achievement Awards today during the 81st annual North American Wildlife and Natural Resources Conference, held in Pittsburgh.
+MEMPHIS, Tenn. – March 17, 2022 – Ducks Unlimited announced the winners of the 2022 Wetland Conservation Achievement Awards during the 87th North American Wildlife and Natural Resources Conference held in Spokane, Washington.

-DU's 2016 Wetland Conservation Achievement Awards were presented in six categories and recognized individuals who have made outstanding contributions to the conservation and restoration of North America's wetlands and waterfowl.
-DU Chief Conservation Officer Paul Schmidt presented the awards.
+DU’s 2022 Wetland Conservation Achievement Awards were presented in six categories and recognized individuals who have made outstanding contributions to the conservation and restoration of North America’s wetlands and waterfowl.

 This year's winners:

 • Senior Federal Official: US Senator Martin Heinrich, New Mexico

 • Federal Agency Employee: Noreen Walsh, US Fish and Wildlife Service fish and wildlife administrator